yuvrajsssingh/SQL/004-basic-syntax.md

 # Basic Syntax

-In this chapter, we will go over the basic SQL syntax.
+In this chapter, we will go over the basic SQL syntax

 SQL statements are basically the 'commands' that you run against a specific database.
 Through the SQL statements, you are telling MySQL what you want it to do, for example, if you wanted to get the `username` of all of your users stored in the `users` table, you would run the following SQL statement: